Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Main result

-As expected, the bound yielded by Theorem~\ref{thm:vector} is looser than the that of Theorem~\ref{thm:scalar}, due to the extra union bound needed in the covering argument.
-However, the looseness is only by an absolute multiplicative factor $C_1$ and an additive factor of $C_2$ inside $(\psi^\ast)^{-1}$.
-Since the $N_0(\epsilon) = 2$ for all $\epsilon \in (0, 1)$, the multiplicative factor can be forced to be arbitrarily small by appropriately choosing the covering parameter $\epsilon$ (e.g. sending $\epsilon \downarrow 0$ yields $C_1 \downarrow 1$).
-Likewise, the impact of the additive factor becomes vanishingly small as $V_t \rightarrow \infty$.

-\paragraph{Method of Mixtures Bounds:} Next, we compare our multivariate, self-normalized bounds to the ``method of mixtures'' bounds for sub-Gaussian concentration, in particular the following bound that follows from Example 4.2 of \citet{de2007pseudo} and Theorem 1 of \citet{abbasi2011improved} and has become a staple in constructing confidence sets in online learning tasks \citep{krishnamurthy2018semiparametric, whitehouse2023improved, durand2018streaming}.
+First, we compare our multivariate, self-normalized bounds to the ``method of mixtures'' bounds for sub-Gaussian concentration, in particular the following bound that follows from Example 4.2 of \citet{de2007pseudo} and Theorem 1 of \citet{abbasi2011improved} and has become a staple in constructing confidence sets in online learning tasks \citep{krishnamurthy2018semiparametric, whitehouse2023improved, durand2018streaming}.
 We rephrase their sub-Gaussian result in the setting of ``sub-$\psi_N$'' concentration to ease comparison with our results.

 \begin{fact}[\citet{de2007pseudo, abbasi2011improved}] Let $(S_t, V_t)_{t \geq 0}$ be an $\R^d$-valued sub-$\psi_N$ process where $V_t = \sum_{s = 1}^t \E_{s - 1}\Delta S_s \Delta S_s^\top$.
 Then, for any $\delta \in (0, 1)$ and any $\rho > 0$, with probability at least $1 - \delta$, simultaneously for all $t \geq 0$,